wp-plugins/powerpress/readme.txt

 == Changelog ==

+= Announcement =
+* We are about 90% done updating PowerPress for translation.
+If you would like to have PowerPress translated into other languages, please contact Angelo: cio [at] rawvoice.com.

 = 1.0.4 =
-* Released on 12/18/2009
+* Released on 12/19/2009
-* plugin "Podcasting" support
+* Fixed compatibility bug introduced in WordPress 2.9 when using Blubrry Services on web servers with versions of PHP older than 5.2 (json_decode function compatibility)
+* Added new "Display Player and Links Options" under Podcast Entry Box settings.
+You can now control displaying the default Player and/or Links on a per episode basis.
+* Added new "Replace Player with Embed" option under Podcast Entry Box settings.
+When set, PowerPress will not display the default player if an embed code is set for the episode.
+Default behavior is to display both the native player and embed code.
+* Added new "Find and Replace for Episode URLs" feature found under tools section.
+Perfect for users moving their media hosting to a new web site or service (Like Blubrry!).
-** Now including iTunes duration (audio length) previously saved using the "Podcasting" plugin.
+* Plugin "Podcasting" support: Now including iTunes duration (audio length) previously saved using plugin "Podcasting".
-** Import plugin "Podcasting" settings option added to Tools page.
+* Plugin "Podcasting" support: Import plugin "Podcasting" settings option added to Tools page.
 * Converted all function calls from split() to explode for PHP 6 compatibility.
-* Added new find and replace episode URL feature found under tools section.
-Perfect for users moving their media hosting to a new web site or service.
+* Using a default value for length (file size) to prevent feeds from becoming invalid.
+* Fixed PodPress import bug where extra space characters from PodPress were not trimmed.
-* 1 Pixel Out player
+* 1 Pixel Out player: Width setting is now applied (up until now player was always 290 pixels wide)
-** Width setting is now applied (up until now player was always 290 pixels wide) ** Added option to display track information from mp3 by entering "TRACK" in the "Text In Player" field.
+* 1 Pixel Out player: Added option to display track information from mp3 by entering "TRACK" in the "Text In Player" field.
-* Added translation support (translation support for all of PowerPress coming soon) ** tools page completed
+* Added translation support (translation support for PowerPress coming soon).
+Pages include tools, basic settings, category feeds, podcast channel feeds, dashboard page and diagnostics page.
-** basic settings page completed
-** category feeds page completed
-** podcast channel settings page completed
-** dashboard page completed
-** diagnostics page completed
 * Added code to prevent other plugins from wiping out the custom podcast feed permalinks.
-** ATTENTION: If you were having this problem and this update restores your podcast feeds, chances are the plugin that caused this error is also causing other harm to your page load times.
+Plugin identified that this code fixes so far include the pagebar plugin.
+* Diagnostic results email can now optionally include the list of active plugins which helps when resolving conflicts between plugins.
+* Diagnostic results email is now in HTML form which makes it easier to read.
+* Removed most 'Notice' messages when WP_DEBUG define set in WordPress.
+* Support for WordPress 2.6 will be dropped in the next release of PowerPress.

 = 1.0.3 =
 * Released on 10/28/2009